Once upon a time ...|

 electric cattle fences, and cross wired car batteries and this fell somewhere in

-the middle.
-The shocking wasn't the part that hurt so much, but rather when the
+there was a reaction (a zap and react).
+The shocking wasn't the part that hurt so much, but rather

 in perfect working order.
-My wife went with me to this as well and enjoyed
+So this was just another electrocution I didn't need.
+My wife went with me to this

 making zapping noises for some time after.
 She has a great sense of humor with a